-Head to the Via de' Tornabuoni, Florence's main upmarket shopping street, where luxury fashion houses and jewellery stores abound and high-quality leather goods, shoes and clothing can be found; or head to The Mall, a huge designer outlet where labels such as Alexander McQueen, Gucci, Fendi and Burberry (to name a few) can be found.
-For jewellery, visit the Ponte Vecchio, where tiny shops dot the sides of this medieval bridge over the Arno River; while the place to find great antiques and objets d'art from the 16th-century is the Via Maggio.
+Head to the Via Tornabuoni, Florence's main upmarket shopping street, where luxury fashion houses and jewellery stores abound and high-quality leather goods, shoes and clothing can be found; or head to The Mall, a huge designer outlet selling labels such as Alexander McQueen, Gucci and Burberry.
+For jewellery, visit the Ponte Vecchio, where tiny shops dot the sides of this medieval bridge over the Arno River; while the place to find great antiques and objets d'art from the 16th century is the Via Maggio.

-Those looking for something a little less pricey should visit the local markets, such as San Lorenzo, a popular spot where souvenirs and leather goods abound.
-Head for the Mercato Centrale in Via dell'Ariento, the best food market in Florence, or visit the Sant'ambrogio in Piazza Ghiberti, where everything from fresh fruits and vegetables, meat, fish, cheeses, clothes, flowers, shoes and homeware stalls are plentiful.
+Those looking for something a little less pricey should visit the local markets like San Lorenzo, a popular spot where souvenirs and leather goods abound.
+Head for the Mercato Centrale in Via dell'Ariento, the best food market in Florence, or visit the Sant'ambrogio in Piazza Ghiberti, where everything from fresh fruits and vegetables, meat, fish and cheeses, to clothes, flowers, shoes and homeware stalls are plentiful.

-Travellers should beware of buying fake designer goods from hawkers, as it is illegal, and you could be faced with a hefty fine if caught by the police.
+Travellers should beware of buying fake designer goods from hawkers as it is illegal and could lead to a hefty fine if caught by the police.
 Shops generally open from 9am to 1pm, and reopen at 3.30pm until 7pm from Tuesday to Saturday.
 Most are closed on Sundays and on Monday mornings.

 Become our Florence Travel Expert

 We are looking for contributors for our Florence travel guide.
 If you are a local, a regular traveller to Florence or a travel professional with time to contribute and answer occasional forum questions, please contact us.